CraigWilliams/BeautifyRuby/README.md

   Changed key binding so it did not interfere with opening the side panel.

   2012-01-21
-  To avoid potential data loss, the document saves before running beautifier.
+  To avoid potential data loss, the document saves before and after running beautifier.

 # BeautifyRuby